-The beefy brisket flavor combined with the low and slow smoky flavor from sitting a smoker all day long makes the flavor in burnt ends incredible.
+The beefy brisket flavor combined with the low and slow smoky flavor from sitting in a smoker all day long makes the flavor in brisket burnt ends incredible.

 This is an in-depth article on how to make bbq brisket burnt ends.
 I wouldn’t recommend making these if you’ve never cooked a whole brisket before.
 This is taking a full brisket cook to the next level.

 Burnt ends are cubed up tasty chunks of melt in your mouth beef that come from the point section of a brisket.
 The point is the fattier section of a brisket that lays on top of the flat.
 These two muscles are separated by a layer of fat, much of which renders out during a long cook.

 There are a few different ways to make burnt ends, but my favorite way is to cook the full brisket intact, and then cube up the point near the end of the cook to make the burnt ends.
 I’ll go into more depth on this process later.

 Type of Brisket for Burnt Ends

 For this bbq brisket burnt ends recipe, I’m using a full packer brisket.
 You can make burnt ends out of any grade of brisket, but my preference is to get a brisket that is at prime grade or higher.
 In the video on this post, you’ll see that I used a Snake River Farms Wagyu Brisket.
 The higher grade of meat has more intramuscular fat that will melt while it smokes at a low temperature, keeping the brisket from drying out during the cook.